 Gerald Bland was honored to announce the sale of Albert Hadley’s estate on One Kings Lane, May 5th – 8th, 2012.
 The sale consisted of three parts that included the contents of his New York apartment, the contents of his house in Southport, Conn., and drawings and sketches of projects for Parish Hadley with some [...]

-Christopher was born in New York City.
-He received a Bachelor of Fine Arts, from Marietta College and a PhD in Psychology from Saybrook Institute in San Francisco.
-After co-founding Martha Angus Inc. and Angus Caravelli Inc., he relocated to New York City.
-As an Artist, Christopher’s work has been exhibited in galleries, and museums [...]
+Christopher was born in New York City in Carnegie Hill.
+He attended St Davids School for Boys.
+Subsequently, he received a Bachelor of Fine Arts, from Marietta College and a Doctorate in Psychology from Saybrook Institute in San Francisco.
+After co-founding the San Francisco Interior Design firm Martha Angus Inc., he relocated to New York [...]

 From the extraordinary collection of the late Countess Consuelo Crespi: 20th Century design by John Vesey and Howard Dilday.
 The works are offered alongside decorative objects and smaller pieces of furniture from September 29, 2011.
 The Crespis commissioned the pieces from Vesey and Dilday, two American designers, for their apartment at the Palazzo Odescalchi [...]